-Use of excessive leverage, gradual erosion of level and quality of capital base, insufficient liquidity buffer, procyclicality and excessive interconnectedness among systematically important banks are identified as some of the major causes behind recent financial crisis.
+Use of excessive leverage, gradual erosion of level and quality of capital base, insufficient liquidity buffer, procyclicality and excessive interconnectedness among systematically important banks are identified as reasons of bank failures.
 Bank for International Settlements (BIS) came up, in response, with a new set of capital and liquidity standards in the name of Basel III.
 In compliance with the 'Revised Guidelines on Risk Based Capital Adequacy (RBCA)' issued by Bangladesh Bank in December 2014, banks in Bangladesh have formally entered into Basel III regime from 1 January 2015.
 The new capital and liquidity standards have greater business implications for banks.